Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Introduction

 For a rigid snake robot, existing literature \cite{ijspeert2008central} has introduced a model-based control design combined with CPG for motion planning.
-We hypothesize that the proposed method should apply to a rigid snake robot as well.
-However, classical model-based control for rigid snakes may not perform well for soft snake robots, due to the stochastic and difficult-to-model dynamics, as well as nonlinearity in the actuators.
-In previous work on a similar soft snake robot \cite{10.1115/DETC2015-47515}, the authors showed that the model-based approach results in around $20\%$ error between real and estimation on a turning task (see (Figure 10, \cite{10.1115/DETC2015-47515})).
-In our control design, the bio-inspired approach is directly derived from the relation between CPG and rhythmic motion in the soft body of a real snake (see \cite{WYNEKEN2007837} for a detailed discussion of snake bio-mechanics.)

 Despite the success of bio-inspired control with rigid snake robots, the same control scheme may not work as desired for soft snake robots.
-This is because, in these approaches, the trajectories generated by \ac{cpg} require high-performance low-level controllers for tracking.
+This is because, in these approaches, the trajectories generated by CPG require high-performance low-level controllers for tracking.
 The tracking performance cannot be reproduced with soft snake robots due to the nonlinear, delayed, and stochastic dynamical response from the soft actuators.

-To this end, we develop a bio-inspired learning-based control framework for soft snake robots with two key components: To achieve intelligent and robust goal-tracking with changing goals, we use model-free \ac{rl} \cite{sutton2000policy,schulman2017proximal} to map the feedback of soft actuators and the goal location, into control commands of a \ac{cpg} network.
-The \ac{cpg} network consists of coupled Matsuoka oscillators \cite{matsuoka1985sustained}.
-It acts as a low-level motion controller to generate actuation inputs directly to the soft snake robots for achieving smooth and diverse motion patterns.
+To this end, we develop a bio-inspired learning-based control framework for soft snake robots with two key components: To achieve intelligent and robust goal-tracking with changing goals, we use model-free RL \cite{sutton1999policy,schulman2017proximal} to map the feedback of soft actuators and the goal location, into control commands of a CPG network.
+The CPG network consists of coupled Matsuoka oscillators \cite{matsuoka1985sustained}.
+The Matsuoka CPG network acts as a low-level motion controller to generate actuation inputs directly to the soft snake robots for achieving smooth and diverse motion patterns.
 The two networks form a variant of cascade control with only one outer-loop, as illustrated in Fig.~\ref{fig:schematic_view}.
+Comparing to other neural oscillators used in \cite{8755279, bing2019end, 9932888}, the Matsuoka oscillator has the following special properties \begin{enumerate} \item It is in the class of half-center\cite{brown1911} oscillator model that describes mutually inhibiting mechanism in a pair of neurons.
+Such mechanism produces alternate activities of flexors and extensors, which can be used to directly control a pair of actuators mimicking antagonistic muscles; \item It has clear boundary conditions for the parameters such that the neurons can generate free-response oscillation when satisfying the boundary condition\cite{matsuoka1987mechanisms}; \item On the basis of free-response oscillation, the entrainment property \cite{matsuoka2011analysis, Matsuoka2013FrequencyRO} allows the intelligent controller to autonomously regulate the oscillation pattern of the system with forced-response oscillation input; \item It is a piece-wise linear system with local linearity in certain quadrants. \end{enumerate}